rawendeveloper/FlowersClassiferCNNModel/README.md

 The application utilizes TensorFlow and Keras, and is deployed with Streamlit, providing an intuitive and interactive web interface for users to upload an image and receive instant predictions.

 📋 Table of Contents
--Features
+Features
--Getting Started
+Getting Started
--Prerequisites
+Prerequisites
--Installation
+Installation
--Usage
+Usage
--Model Architecture
+Model Architecture
--Directory Structure
+Directory Structure
--Future Enhancements
+Future Enhancements
--Contributing
+Contributing
--License
+License
 ✨ Features
 📁 Image Upload: Upload a flower image directly through the web interface.
 🌼 Image Classification: The model processes the image and predicts the flower category, displaying the result along with the confidence score.